martymcflywa/honours/slides.md

   - Forced to use Java for both server and client
 - I wanted to create webapp frontend
   - Need Java applet
-  - No longer supported by modern browsers
+  - No longer supported by modern browsers (Schuh, 2014)
 - Could have used REST API instead

 ---